Esteve History, Family Crest & Coats of Arms

 The surname Esteve was first found in Galicia, in the northwestern region of Spain.

-Important Dates for the Esteve family
+Early History of the Esteve family

 This web page shows only a small excerpt of our Esteve research.
 Another 305 words (22 lines of text) covering the years 1037, 1129, and 1139 are included under the topic Early Esteve History in all our PDF Extended History products and printed products wherever possible.